babyfish-ct/kimmer/doc/kimmer-sql/intellij-bug.md

     }
     ```

-Obviously, these are two incompatible ways of writing
+Obviously, these are two incompatible ways of writing.

+## 2. My expected design

 In 0.1.6, the old design style is (Use *TypedRootQuery* to be example)

 ```kt